HamnaNimra/Group17SYSC3110/README.txt

 	the TileMap and Entity classes all got some nifty methods for clonely, namely, Entity.clone() and TileMap.cloneBoard().
 These were made in order to ensure that saved states weren't saved references to the objects.

+Design Changed in Mileston 4 explanations:
+	We changed the level system to randomly choose spawn location and times of zombies, but to use manually defined amounts of zombies.
+This is reflected in the level editor where you can choose the amount of zombies for a level before starting.
+The save/load feature uses a folder called saves in the working directory in order to store saved files.
+The reason we did this was to make it easier to implement the level editor, rather than getting the user to manually enter turns, and positions.